peterhebert/wp-composer-sync/README.md

 # WP Composer Sync

 A WP-CLI command to scan an existing WordPress site and sync active plugins, themes, and WordPress core as dependencies into `composer.json`.

+This tool is meant primarlity for converting your WordPress site to use COmposer for managing dependencies.
+It can also be used for sites where users can manage their own plugins in the dashboard, but you want to keep your `composer.json` file up to date.

 ## Features